Changes are coming to Find A Grave. See a preview now.

 ~~ Life is lived forward, but understood backward ~~

 My goal is to help others, searching for family.
-I find it extremely rewarding.
-Thank you Find A Grave for having such a great site and all the volunteers willing to spend countless hours, walking cemeteries photographing, cleaning, editing, researching and in some cases returning to figure out the missing pieces.
+Thank you Find A Grave for having such a great site and all the volunteers willing to spend countless hours, walking cemeteries photographing, cleaning (and yes I follow the rules), editing, researching and in some cases returning to figure out the missing pieces.
 Putting a photo, a document, a bit of history of the person and the grave stone on the memorial is a complete picture for us to enjoy.
 Your work is an enormous gift.

 While researching our family I used this site and found it to be a valuable tool.
-I feel that LINKING family on that site to be important in finding other members of their family.
-I walk the cemeteries to photograph when I can.
-I do some edits, and add documents (particularly military, death, and obits) while making the memorials, when I run out of photos, or the weather does not permit photography.
+I prefer to walk the cemeteries to photograph when I can.
+I do some edits, and add documents (particularly military, death, and obits) while making the memorials.
 It's a great hobby.
 Please be kind to those who are willing to volunteer to help.
 The words "Please and thank you" are always welcomed.

 I have been a genealogy buff for over 40 years.
 After learning my maternal parents and great grandparents came here to make a better life, I actively researched to find all the connections.
 My husband and I were fortunate enough to visit their homeland in St. Cecile/Fontenoille Belgium in 2011 where we met more family.